 19 October 2017

 - To attract productive foreign direct investment that leads to job creation and to promote the development and diversification of domestic exports, Argentina has put numerous incentive programmes into place which have been designed to facilitate domestic and foreign investment in the country.
 These programmes are implemented by the national, provincial and municipal authorities and include sector incentives as well as relocation, innovation, technological development, employment, investment financing and export promotion incentives.
 More information on the investment environment and the relevant regulations can be found at Invest in Argentina.

 - Under the country’s investment development strategy, industries such as food and beverages, renewable energies, biotechnology, software and IT, creative industries, wine industry, automotive industry, technical and professional services and capital goods are the key priority sectors.

-- Hong Kong’s total exports to Argentina slid by 31% to US$639 million in 2016, while its imports from Argentina fell by 8% to US$238 million.
+- Hong Kong’s total exports to Argentina slid by 16% to US$381 million in the first seven months of 2017, while its imports from Argentina decreased by 1% to US$132 million.

 Current Economic Situation